-Making a Plan for your Disney Days
+Making a Plan for Your Disney Days

 Walt Disney World can be overwhelming.
 Disneyland is a little less so.
 Regardless of which Disney Park you’re visiting, having a plan for your Disney Days is essential.
-Whether you’re a Disney newbie, or a seasoned Disney traveler, it’s always good to have a plan at Disney.
+Whether you’re a Disney newbie or a seasoned Disney traveler, it’s always good to have a plan at Disney.
 It doesn’t need to be broken down by the hour, but you should have some idea of what you’d like to do each day.
 And where you want to eat, even if you’re not eating at a table restaurant.
-We believe so much in the power of planning for your trip, that a few years ago we added printable Disney planners in our shop and they’re some of our best-selling items.
+We believe so much in the power of planning for your trip, that a few years ago we added printable Disney planners to our shop and they’re some of our best-selling items.

 As a general rule, you should be able to achieve 3 rides, one table service meal, a parade or a show, and one character meet and greet in a day at Disney.
-This will vary widely between times of year and who’s traveling with you.
+This will vary widely between times of the year and who’s traveling with you.
 And more often than not, you’re going to be able to do more than that.
 But who wants to be disappointed about not getting to do something on their list?
 Not us.
 And we don’t want to be responsible for your disappointment either.
-So we’re giving you a realistic expectation, and you can decide if you want to dream bigger than that.
+So we’re giving you realistic expectations, and you can decide if you want to dream bigger than that.

 Prioritize what you want to do at Disney

 Why are you going to Disney?
 Rides?
 Character Meet and Greets?
 Special Experiences?
 There’s no wrong answer, but it’s important to establish priorities for your trip.
 We’ve been to Walt Disney World multiple times per year over the last decade, and well, not as much at Disneyland, but still more than the average traveler.
 And we still have not seen and done everything we want to do.
 There’s just a lot to do!

 Ask everyone in your party what their priorities are and try to create a plan that accommodates each person to at least have one of their top choices included.